Our K9 grass is engineered and designed just for dogs.

 Our staff complete a rigorous training program to ensure they can handle any and all situations they may encounter at Unleashed.

 Summer is in full effect and temperatures in the Salt Lake area are reaching the mid 90’s.
 And as the good pup parent you are you want to do everything you can to help keep your dog cool and happy.
 As they play outside its important that you understand the symptoms of a heatstroke, tips to keep your dog cool, breeds that do the best in high heat climates, and if you should shave your dog or not during the summer months.
+All things that can help your dog beat the summer heat.

 With proper knowledge it’s easy to take preventative actions against overheating.
 However, owners do make mistakes so its important to be able to identify the symptoms of a heatstroke in your dog and the necessary actions you should take if your dog does experience one.